DataSwell/AWS-Course/README.md

 We use S3 for creating a buckets to store the raw streamed data.

 - **Kinesis** <br/>

 - **Kinesis Firehose** <br/>
+The Firehose Delivery Stream connects with the Kinesis Data Stream and writes the data into a S3 Bucket.
+After that it copies the data from S3 into the referenced Redshift table.

 - **Redshift** <br/>

 - **CloudWatch** <br/>

 ### Bulk import
 - **IAM**  <br/>